tobeybill/TISATAFL/report/Report.md

 ### Determinants of Firm Performance

 The review written by Sigo explores a wide variety of contributing factors to firm performance: profitability performance, growth performance, market value performance of the firm, customer satisfaction, employee satisfaction, environmental performance, environmental audit performance, corporate governance performance, and social performance.
 Although this may seem exhaustive, the paper did not calculate any kind of firm performance measure.
-For our analysis, we focused on the profitability performance, growth performance, and market value performance due to their availability in the Compustat dataset and quantifiable nature that was necessary for the measure calculation.
+For our analysis, we focused on the profitability performance, growth performance, and market value performance due to their availability in the Compustat dataset and their quantifiable nature that was necessary for the measure calculation.
 All of these determinants are later used to predict firm performance.

 ### Exploratory Data Analysis

 After querying the data from WRDS, we did an Exploratory Data Analysis (EDA) on our data frames.
 Our EDA leads us to dropping variables deemed unnecessary in our analysis, imputing data into missing or NaN data fields, and creating new variable identifiers.

 The data sets that were queried from WRDS were very extensive.
 We did not have use for all of the variables in the data sets, and selected the ones we determined to be pertinent to our project based on the literature we read.
 We renamed variables to have more comprehensive labels.
 For missing data, we imputed values depending on the variable case.
 For the variables we did not create, we imputed missing values with that variable's mean (done according to market value bins).
-For example, the Small firms would not be imputed with the Large firms means.
+For example, the Small firms would not be imputed with the Large firms' means.
 We had to normalize the variables we created as well.
 Some of the divisions resulted in NaN and 'inf' values.
 We understood that the NaN results came from dividing zero by a value and 'inf' was the result of dividing by zero.
 We imputed the NaN results to zero and capped the 'inf' results to the maximum value of that variable set.

 Out of the two CEO total compensation values, we kept the variable that used the Black Scholes Model to value the options held by the CEO (TDC1).